21 March 2026

 That will help us support care in a better way.

-To me, a good Epic analyst is not only someone who knows how to build.
+A good Epic analyst is not only someone who knows how to build.

 It is someone who is ready to help.